 “The Cross” – (Javier Vera Lainez)

-This incredible design is from of a series of poster prints that artist Javier called “Tools”… Each poster features the silhouette of a familiar weapon or important object from a classic movie along with the character you would expect to see carrying it.
+This incredible poster is from of a series of prints that artist Javier called “Tools”.
+Each poster features the silhouette of a familiar weapon or important object from a classic movie, along with the character you would expect to see carrying it.
 The tools become the ground beneath their feet, dominating the posters in a powerful and visually unique way.
-LOVE it!
+I really LOVE this!

 The Exorcist Poster – (Adam Rabalais)

-Many alternative posters feature that famous demonic face in some way, but this early creation by Adam has always caught my eye more than most, and was one of the first posters I thought of when I started putting together this list.
+Many alternative posters feature that very familiar demonic face in some way, but this early creation by Adam has always caught my eye more than most, and was one of the first posters I thought of when I started putting together this list.
 It’s filled with multiple pleasing design choices, has an unnerving quality that’s hard to explain, and the color scheme is VERY appropriate.
 Pea soup anyone?

 The Exorcist – (Christopher Franchi)

-The Exorcist is a movie that tends to inspire artists to create subtle and dark posters with minimal content, but Christopher has taken his design in a more traditional direction and it works brilliantly!
-All the important characters are present, the arrangement of the individual illustrations is pleasing to the eye, and the whole thing comes together in an epic and professional way.
+The Exorcist is a movie that tends to inspire artists to create subtle and dark posters with minimal content, but Christopher has taken his design in a more traditional direction, and it looks amazing!
+All the important characters are present, and the layout is very pleasing to the eye.
 It has a Struzan vibe, and that’s always a good thing!

 “The Sow Is Mine” – (Florey)

-We finish for today with this dark and stylish masterpiece by Florey, who hides Regan in sinister shadows as the statue of Pazuzu watches over the bed she is strapped to.
-Creepy, intense and dripping with atmosphere… this is the kind of art I personally love and always find myself drawn towards.
+We finish for today with this dark and stylish illustration by Florey, who hides Regan in sinister shadows as the statue of Pazuzu watches over the bed she is strapped to.
+Creepy, intense and dripping with atmosphere, this is the kind of art I personally love and always find myself drawn towards.

 For further information on any of the posters you have seen here today or the artists who created them you are only a Google search away.